rdevans0/acgc/README.md

 # Code For AC-GC: Lossy Activation Compression with Guaranteed Convergence
-This code is intended to be used as a supplemental material for submittion to NeurIPS 2021.
+This code is intended to be used as a supplemental material for submission to NeurIPS 2021.

 **DO NOT DISTRIBUTE**